reml-lab/mhl-framework/README.md

 The sever and client components use key-based authentication.
 This repository includes an initial set of keys for easy deployment for testing on secured local networks.
 These keys are used both in the Java server components and the Android client components.
 Security can be improved by re-generating these keys and recompiling the server and Android client applications.

-To generate new keys, navigate to the mhl-framework/mhl-key-generator directory, run mhl_key_generator.sh and follow the instructons to generate new keys.
+To generate new keys, navigate to the mhl-framework/mhl-key-generator directory, run mhl_key_generator.sh and follow the instructions to generate new keys.
 Next, follow the instructions below to re-compile study applications and re-build the Docker services system.

-### 4.2 Complining Server Applications
+### 4.2 Compiling Server Applications

 The custom server applications use the Apache Maven build system.
 First install Maven by following the instructions here: https://maven.apache.org/users/index.html.
 Mac users may find it easier to install Maven using a package manager such as Homebrew (e.g., https://formulae.brew.sh/formula/maven).
 Next, navigate to the mhl-framework root directory and run build-server.sh.
 Ensure that there are no build failures before continuing.

 ### 4.3 Compiling Android Application

 The mhl_key_generator.sh script places updated keys in the resources directory of the reference included reference application, MHLDemo.
 All that is needed is to re-compile to application.
 The application was developed using Android Studio Arctic Fox 2020.3.1 Patch 3.
-We recommendusing this version of Android studio to recompile the application.
+We recommend using this version of Android studio to recompile the application.
 It can be downloaded from the Android Studio download archive here: https://developer.android.com/studio/archive.
 Using Android Studio, open the mhl-framework/mhl-android-src/mhl-android-demo folder.
 Once Android Studio has synchronized the project files, the application can be re-compiled.
 Once the application can been re-compiled, it can be re-deployed to an Android device (with developer option enabled) using Android Studio or the compiled APK can be side loaded.

-### Securing Server
+### 4.4 Improving Server Security

 For test deployment with clients connected from the open Internet (as opposed to a secured local network), it is the server framework should be placed on a secured system with only the data ingestion port exposed (port 9400).
 All other ports used by the framework should be closed to external traffic.
 The web interfaces on ports 9801, 9802, 9803, and 9804 can then be accessed from the server machine locally or through ssh tunnels.
 It is also recommended to stop services that are not needed when running test deployments on the open Internet.